 Are you familiar with Monday morning blues?
 If not; this is what it looks like – It’s Monday and you have a sinking feeling in the morning.
 You are brooding over the weekend gone by and dreading to head back to work.
 Psychologists say that Monday morning blues is an acute mood condition prevalent among workers in every segment.
 It is characterised by severe to mild mood swings, lethargy and depression.
+As someone who had and still at times suffers from this syndrome, I am discussing 10 tips here that might be effective.

 As per a research by Monster almost 77% of Americans suffer from Monday morning blues.